Cool Old Games

 Introduction

-Forty-Five, or Forty-Fives, is a trick-taking game that originated in Ireland.
-It is related to the card game Spoil Five, another popular trick-taking game in Ireland.
+Forty-Five is a trick-taking game that originated in Ireland.
+It is closely related to the card game Spoil Five, another popular trick-taking game in Ireland.

-45, like the game upon which it is based, is best played with 5 players, though it is possible to play with 2-8.
+Like the game upon which it is based, it is best played with 5 players, though it is possible to play with 2 to 8 players.

 Dealer Selection